Partnership for Action Learning in Sustainability

 What is PALS?

-The Partnership for Action Learning in Sustainability (PALS) is part of the Institute for Sustainable Maryland and is administered by the National Center for Smart Growth at the University of Maryland, College Park (UMD).
+The Partnership for Action Learning in Sustainability (PALS) is administered by the National Center for Smart Growth at the University of Maryland, College Park (UMD).
 It is a campus-wide initiative that harnesses the expertise of UMD faculty and the energy and ingenuity of UMD students to help Maryland communities become more environmentally, economically, and socially sustainable.
-PALS is designed to provide innovative, low-cost assistance to local governments while creating real-world problem solving experiences for University of Maryland graduate and undergraduate students.
+PALS is designed to provide innovative, low-cost assistance to local governments while creating real-world problem-solving experiences for University of Maryland graduate and undergraduate students.

-The wide range of disciplines collaborating through the PALS allows the partnering jurisdiction to address many real-world challenges.
+The wide range of disciplines collaborating through PALS allows the partnering jurisdiction to address many real-world challenges.
 Faculty, who volunteer for the PALS program because of their interest and commitment to action learning, incorporate the jurisdiction’s specific issues as part of their course’s applied exercise.
-Students from a variety of disciplines can put classroom concepts and inventive thinking to work to solve actual problems in surrounding communities.
+Students then get to put classroom concepts and inventive thinking to work to complete these sustainability-focused projects while working with a real client and producing a useful product for the partner city or county.

 Students benefit through the real-world application of course concepts and meaningfully impacting Maryland communities.